tombye/trexit/_posts/2017-09-11-camino-stages-5-to-7.markdown

 categories: jekyll update
 ---

-From Friday to Sunday, we walked just over 70 kilometres from Puenta la Reina to Logroño.
-We had more early starts and saw some more lovely views.
+Over the last 3 days, we've walked just over 70 kilometres from Puenta la Reina to Logroño.
+Yesterday's walk was 27.8 kilometres, which was our longest so far.
+We're sore but smug.

+The last few days have involved:

 ## Early starts